Our Team

 Lauren is a social scientist driven by a desire to support both human communities and the ecological systems they depend on, recognizing the close connections between people and their surrounding environments.
 Her previous work aimed to identify ways to help shellfish farmers navigate changing social, economic, environmental, and policy conditions affecting their livelihoods.
 She is a lifelong Oregon resident and is eager to explore human-wildlife interactions in her home state.

 Lauren is trained in both qualitative and quantitative research methods, with a primary focus on understanding people’s experiences, values, and perspectives.
-She enjoys connecting with individuals from diverse backgrounds to explore how they relate to natural resources, conservation, and changes in environments.
+She enjoys connecting with individuals from various backgrounds to explore how they relate to natural resources, conservation, and changes in environments.
 In addition to her research on shellfish farming, she has contributed to data-driven projects investigating public perceptions of ocean and coastal change in Oregon and has been involved in facilitation and environmental education efforts.

 Current Graduate Students

-Alejandro (Alex) Pavlik
+Alejandro (Alex) Pavlik, B.S.

 Prospective graduate students